 A neatly maintained lawn by regularly cutting shrubs short or mowing lawns will eliminate groundhog covers.
 This will scare them to stay in the open and encourage them to find better and safe spots.

-10. Feed Juicy Fruit Chewing gum
+10. Feed Juicy Fruit Chewing Gum

 You can eliminate them by feeding juicy fruit chewing gum.
 Groundhogs find the smell and high sugar content very appealing.
-Place these chewing gums inside the groundhog holes and wait for few days.
+Place these chewing gums inside the groundhog holes and wait for a few days.

 The chewing gum clogs their digestive tracts, making them unable to eat and digest food.
 Due to lack of food, groundhogs eventually die.

 Tunnel fill is a new product in a market that absorbs water and swells several times its size.
 It’s a great way to trap groundhogs in the burrow or prevent them from making a home in any existing hole.

 Filling holes with tunnel fill also prevents the weakened and hollow ground from sinking, reducing injury risk.